djma777/100-days-of-code/log.md

 - I'm still hurting from a recent breakup, probly why I keep forgetting to log. sigh.
 Life goes on.
 It just sucks right now.

 ---

+## Day 91.
+July 7, 2020.

+### **Today's Progress**

+- React course on Udemy

+### **Thoughts**

+- Not much today just following the course through... it's good practice, and I'm learning a little bit of here's and there's.
+Looking forward to the last project which is a lot bigger than these exercises.

+---